treangenlab/komb/README.md

 KOMB uses K-Core decomposition of unitig graphs  to analyze core genomes and repeats in single and metagenomes

 ## Introduction
-KOMB is a scalable and memory efficient tool that identify repetitive DNA in metagenomes.
+<p style="text-align: center;">KOMB is a scalable and memory efficient tool that identify repetitive DNA in metagenomes.
 It is grounded on an efficient parallel unitig graph construction and uses K-Core decomposition
 \- a popular hierarchial graph decomposition tool to identify repetitive unitigs.
 Efficient identification of homoilogous regions in metagenomes has been a major challenge for the community over the past few years.
 Explosionin high-throughput sequencing has cut down the time and cost of sequencing large samples resulting in a large number of metagenomic data.
 This is a difficult problem as metagenomic fdata often containes both inter- and intra-genomic sequence similarities that cause irregularities and induce errors in metagenomic sequence assembly.
-Most current assemblers use a contig graph that collapse repetitive contig information and then use heuristics to identify highly 'tangled' nodes as repetitive.
+Most current assemblers use a contig graph that collapse repetitive contig information and then use heuristics to identify highly 'tangled' nodes as repetitive. </p>

 ## Dependencies
 **Dependencies:** 2.
 In order to run KOMB, you will need [Python 3.x](https://www.python.org/download/releases/3.0/), [Kraken](https://github.com/DerrickWood/kraken),  [ABySS](https://github.com/bcgsc/abyss)